 By Rabbi Dovid Makel

-There are various names that are used to describe G-d; transcendent, infinite, the Creator but when Jews affirm their faith in the Almighty they simply say (Devarim, 6:4), “Hear, O Israel: The Lord is our G-d; the Lord is one.”
+There are various names that are used to describe God; transcendent, infinite, the Creator but when Jews affirm their faith in the Almighty they simply say (Devarim, 6:4), “Hear, O Israel: The Lord is our God; the Lord is one.”

-While declaring G-d’s oneness seems a pronouncement of monotheistic rather than polytheistic belief, but does not describe the “nature” of this divine entity, it is in fact a more accurate description—of an ever indescribable essence—than the portrayals asserted above.
+While declaring God’s oneness seems a pronouncement of monotheistic rather than polytheistic belief, but does not describe the “nature” of this divine entity, it is, in fact, a more accurate description—of an ever indescribable essence—than the portrayals asserted above.

 Notwithstanding this absurdity, Jewish philosophy speaks of divine will per the statement (Etz Chaim, 1:1) “k’shala b’ritzono ha’pashut l’bro’ah,” when it arose in his simplistic will to create, and Kabbalah speaks of sefirot ein sof, infinite attributes.
 Paradoxically, these infinite attributes are not only not antithetical of His simplicity but an extension thereof and depend on one’s perspective.
 Although a world of multiplicity exists—not as an illusion—but as a reality, this is not only not a problem for His unity but in truth an extension thereof.
 The explanation of the matter is in essence a question of perspective.